syncfusion-content/extension-docs/Extension/Blazor-Extension/Commandline-Scaffold/CommadLine-Scaffolding.md

 ## Add a scaffolded item

-The following steps explains how to add a scaffolded item from commandline to your Blazor application.
+The following steps explains how to add a scaffolded item from commandline to your ASPNETCore/Blazor application.

 1. After installed Syncfusion.Scaffolding tool, we can invoke sycfusion-scaffold command it shows the available controls